RouterRetriever: Routing over a Mixture of Expert Embedding Models: Related Works

 \section{Related Works}

-\paragraph{Domain Specific Retriever} There exists substantial research on retrieval models that aim to improve performance on domain-specific tasks.
+\paragraph{Domain Specific Retriever} Substantial research on retrieval models aims to improve performance on domain-specific tasks.
 One approach focuses on dataset augmentation.
 As domain-specific training datasets are often unavailable and can be costly to construct, researchers have developed methods that either train models in an unsupervised manner~\citep{lee-etal-2019-latent, gao-etal-2021-simcse, gao-callan-2021-condenser} or fine-tune models on pseudo-queries generated for domain-specific datasets~\citep{bonifacio2022inpars, ma2020zero, wang2021gpl}.
 Another approach is developing domain-specific embeddings.
 A common approach is training in a multi-task manner over domain-specific datasets~\citep{Lin2023HowTT, wang2021gpl}.
 Recent works have aimed to improve domain-specific retrievers by developing instruction-following retrieval models~\citep{asai2022task, weller2024followir, oh2024instructir, su2022one, wang2023improving}; instruction contains such domain knowledge.
 Another example is \citet{Fang2024CombiningMS} which trains a soft token for domain-specific knowledge.
-While these methods also aim to extract good representative embeddings for the input text, these methods rely on a \emph{single} embedding model and produce domain-specific embeddings by additionally including domain-specific knowledge (e.g., appended as instructions) to the input. \ours differs from these prior methods by allowing for the employment of \emph{multiple} embedding models where rather than providing the domain knowledge to the input, added to the model as parametric knowledge to produce the domain representative embeddings.
+While these methods also aim to generate high-quality domain-specific embeddings, they focus on incorporating domain-specific knowledge into the input and processing it with a \emph{single} embedding model.
+In contrast, \ours employs a mixture of \emph{multiple} embedding models, encoding domain knowledge directly into their parametric representations to produce more effective embeddings.

 \paragraph{Routing Techniques}